Chart of the Great Ultimate (Taiji tu)

 On top, the chart depicts the Absolute (wuji) as an empty circle.

-The circle below the five agents represents the joining of Heaven and Earth, or the active and passive principles that respectively give birth to and support the existence of the "ten thousand things."
-The state of multiplicity is represented by the circle at the base of the diagram.
+The circle below the five agents represents the conjunction of Heaven and Earth, or the active and passive principles that respectively give birth to and support the existence of the "ten thousand things."
+On the right and left of the circle are two sentences saying, "The Way of Kun ☷ (Earth) forms the female" and "The Way of Qian ☰ (Heaven) forms the male".
+This stage, therefore, is represented by the ☞ eight trigrams.

 The final state of multiplicity is represented by the circle at the base of the chart.
 The sentence at the bottom says, "The ten thousand things are born by transformation".